allisonchihak/gitbook-commander-guide/about-commander/customer-communication.md

 ## Bill or Invoice

+Article in progress!
+Please see our article on [bills and invoices](../profiles/customer-profile/billing/closed-bills-and-invoices.md) for more information in the mean time.

 ## After start

 Resend a welcome message to your guests after they have arrived and completed check-in

 ## After end

+Article in progress!
+You can find more information about e-mails in our [mail templates](../settings/sales-settings/services/stay-services/mail-templates/#after-end) article.

 ## Charge confirmation

+More information coming soon!
+While in progress, you can check out our article about [card payments](../profiles/customer-profile/payments/new-payments.md#credit-card).

 ## Charge fail

+More coming soon!
+While we're working on it, you can check out our article about [card payments](../profiles/customer-profile/payments/new-payments.md#credit-card).